Hot in Herne Hill

 I was meeting an extended crew at the Country Show but Roxy and I had thought it wise to line our stomachs first at one of Herne Hill’s cafes.
 There’s a fine selection now, a glut even, including Blackbird, Sesame, Mimosa, plus newishcomers, The Roome, The Parlour and the Kitchen Counter (run by food blogger and author, Deliciously Ella).

-I wish them all luck, but also realise how tough it’s going to be for them to turn a buck with wifi nomads like me ordering a pot of tea, firing up the laptop and sitting there all afternoon, staring into space.
+I wish them all luck, but also realise how tough it’s going to be for them to turn a buck with WiFi nomads like me ordering a pot of tea, firing up the laptop and sitting there all afternoon, staring into space.

 The Kitchen Counter is notable for some esoteric offerings.
-‘Granola and oat mylk’ may sound odd (particularly when you first read it as ‘cat mylk’, as I did), but when many so-called health foods are filled with sugar, salt and other pointless additives, there is a space in the market for food based on unprocessed plant-based ingredients.
+‘Granola and oat mylk’ may sound odd (particularly when you first read it as ‘cat mylk’, as I did), but when many so-called health foods are filled with sugar, salt and other pointless additives, there is a space in the market for food made with unprocessed plant-based ingredients.
 But egg, bacon and chips it is not, and today was not a day for mucking about.

 When I arrived at the ever-dependable Steve’s on Norwood Road, Roxy and her mate, Bee, were already tucking into a fried breakfast with gusto, albeit a veggie one.